-USBE gathers information required by 53G-9-802 through a survey provide to LEAs.
-Local education agencies are authorized to count a student who graduates on or before September 30 of the following school year for purposes of determining the graduation rate from the previous year.
-Of the 178 districts and charters, 49 completed the survey.
-As a result, for this report, 2022-2023 school year data were used.
-The limitations of the data used include the potential for misreported data since the data are self-reported.
+USBE gathers information required by 53G-9-802 through a survey provided to LEAs.
+LEAs are authorized to count a student who graduates on or before September 30 of the following school year for purposes of determining the graduation rate from the previous year.
+Of the 178 districts and charters, 34 completed the survey.
+As a result, for this report, 2023-2024 school year data was used.
+The limitations of the data used include the potential for misreported data since the data is self-reported.